Pete Edwards – Chair of Governors – Safeguarding Link Governor- ATT appointed member

 In 2001 Pete was offered a job in sports, he started as a coach in swimming and became a buddy /Mentor for a project called sport direct.
 He applied for the admin support role for the project, and the project helped disabled people get into coaching.
 After 3 months he applied for the project officer’s role and was successful, this was the start of his sports development career.
 He ran this project for over 3 years and in 2006 applied for the role as a sports development officer and was successful, fulfilling this role until 2017.
 In the 18 years he has been involved with sports development Pete achieved so much and had the privilege of working with many fantastic people and developing people and changing their lives.
 He’s had the privilege of sitting on many groups, boards, panels and currently chairs the Ashfield Health and Wellbeing Partnership and sits on the Ashfield Discover Board.

-Emma Scothern – Staff Governor – Staff Wellbeing Link Governor- Academy appointed member
+Emma Scothern – Local Staff Governor – Staff Wellbeing Link Governor- Academy appointed member

 I am very pleased to have been selected as Sutton Community Academy’s new staff Governor.
 I only recently moved to Nottinghamshire and have been working at SCA for a short period of time, I am however extremely eager to get involved in the governance of the academy and I hope that my relative newness here will be a strength which will allow me to bring a fresh perspective and new ideas to the board.